25 top facts about birds

 Pellets regurgitated by a Long-eared Owl

-Long-eared Owl pellets.
-(BastienM / Wiki; PD)
+Long-eared Owl pellets (BastienM / Wiki; PD)

-This photo shows pellets from a Long-eared Owl, Asio otus, some intact and some pulled apart to show their bits of matter, including bones.
+Owls are one of many bird species that swallow their prey whole.
+This photo above shows pellets from a Long-eared Owl, Asio otus, some intact and some pulled apart to show their bits of matter, including bones.

 Red-tailed Hawk and Great-horned Owl locked in a battle, with each clinging to the other by their talons.